 In May 2018, the Company entered into a lease agreement for corporate office and laboratory space located in South San Francisco, California with an expiration date in May 2025 (the "Initial Lease Agreement").
-In April 2019, the Company executed the first amendment to the Initial Lease Agreement for additional corporate space, laboratory space and manufacturing capabilities and an extension to the lease term through April 2026.
+In April 2019, the Company executed the first amendment to the Initial Lease Agreement for additional corporate space, laboratory space and manufacturing capabilities and an extension to the lease term through April 2026. capabilities.

-In May 2020, the Company signed a second amendment to the Initial Lease Agreement.
-The amended lease provides for an eight-year non-cancelable lease of additional office and laboratory space in the same building.
+In May 2020, the Company signed a executed the second amendment to the Initial Lease Agreement.
+The amended lease provides for an eight-year non-cancelable lease of additional office corporate space and laboratory space in the same building.
 The lease amendment for additional office and laboratory space contains rent escalations during the term of the lease.
 The lease for this additional space commenced in January 2021 and expires in January 2029.
 The lease amendment also includes an extension of the lease term for the existing office and laboratory space beginning on May 1, 2020 and expiring in January 2029.
 The amendment to the Initial Lease Agreement also includes an option to extend the lease for an additional seven-year term.

+2021.
 In January 2021, the Company signed a third amendment to the Initial Lease Agreement which provides for lease of additional space in the same building.
 The lease amendment for this additional space commenced in April 2021 and expires in March 2024.

 In October 2021, the Company signed a fourth amendment to the Initial Lease Agreement which provides for lease of additional space in the same building.
 The lease for additional office and laboratory space contains rent escalations during the term of the lease.
-The lease amendment of this additional space commenced in April 2022 and expires in January 2029.
-The lease amendment also includes this additional space in the Company's option to extend the amended Initial Lease Agreement for an additional seven-year term.
-The other terms of the Initial Lease Agreement, as amended, remain unchanged.
+The lease amendment of this additional space, that commenced in April 2022, All space leased under the Initial Lease Agreement, together with the first amendment, second amendment, and expires in January 2029.
+The fourth amendment to the Initial Lease Agreement, has a lease amendment also includes this additional space in the Company's term through July 31, 2030, with an option to extend the amended Initial Lease Agreement lease for an additional seven-year term.
+The other terms of term.
+This lease extension option was not considered in the initial right-of-use assets or the lease liability as the Company did not consider it reasonably certain the option would be exercised.

+Additional Lease Agreement as amended, remain unchanged.

-In July 2021, the Company entered into an additional lease agreement for corporate office, manufacturing and laboratory space located in South San Francisco, California with an expiration date approximately twelve years after the lease commencement date (the "Additional Lease Agreement").
+In July 2021, the Company entered into an additional lease agreement for corporate office, manufacturing and laboratory space located in South San Francisco, California with an expiration date approximately twelve years after the lease commencement date (the (as amended from time to time, the "Additional Lease Agreement").
 The lease for this additional space and the Company's obligation to pay rent commenced in January 2022.
 In addition to base rent, the Company is responsible for payment of direct expenses, which include operating, insurance and tax expenses.
-The lease also provides for certain tenant improvement allowances of up to approximately \$25.2 million for tenant improvements and certain infrastructure upgrades in connection with the initial buildout of the premises, approximately \$4.4 million of which, if utilized, would need to be repaid by the Company over the lease term (the "Optional TIA").
+The lease also provides Additional Lease Agreement provided for certain tenant improvement allowances of up that were fully utilized and reimbursed to approximately \$25.2 million for the Company, and an additional tenant improvements and certain infrastructure upgrades in connection with improvement allowance to be utilized at the initial buildout option of the premises, approximately \$4.4 million of which, if utilized, would need to be repaid by the Company over the lease term (the "Optional TIA").
 In 2021, the Company delivered a security deposit in the form of a letter of credit of \$1.6 million to the landlord in connection with the Additional Lease Agreement.